 Once a student completes the FAFSA form, the College determines the student's eligibility for subsidized and unsubsidized loans and awards accordingly.
-The student may then accept or reject the loan offer.
-If the loan is accepted, the student should complete and sign an electronic Master Promissory Note (MPN) at studentaid.gov and complete the Entrance Counseling at studentaid.gov, authorizing the College to proceed with the loan.
-When the student graduates or ceases attending at least halftime, the student must complete the Exit Counseling at studentaid.gov.
+The student may at that time accept or reject the loan offer.
+If the loan is accepted, the student should complete and sign an electronic Master Promissory Note (MPN) at studentaid.gov, authorizing the College to proceed with the loan.
+When the student graduates or ceases attending at least. halftime, the student must complete the Exit Counseling at studentaid.gov.